rogyw/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

 This repository contains Roger Woodroofe's completed Project 4 for the Udacity Front End Nanodegree.

-The challenge was to optimize the provided online portfolio for speed.
-In particular, to optimize the critical rendering path and make the index.html page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+The project challenge was to optimize the provided online portfolio for speed.
+In particular, to optimize the critical rendering path and make the index.html page render as quickly as possible by applying the techniques picked up in the [Udacity Critical Rendering Path course](https://www.udacity.com/course/ud884).

 ### Getting started